-The net result from transactions responds positively to increases in share prices as PFC dividends rise with profits, with later year positive impacts reflecting the reduced valuation of unfunded superannuation liabilities on future superannuation expenses.
+The net result from transactions responds positively to increases in share prices as PFC dividends rise with profits, with later year positive impacts reflecting the reduced cost associated with a lower unfunded superannuation liability.

 Sensitivity to property prices

 Increased property prices have an immediate impact on the net result from transactions through increased collections of conveyancing duty.
 At the same time, the valuation of the unfunded superannuation liability is reduced (due to the increased value of holdings of property in the investment portfolio of superannuation funds) which also increases the net result.
 In later years the increase in property prices continues to be reflected in higher conveyancing duty and land tax while the previous reduction in the unfunded superannuation liability reduces ongoing superannuation expenses.